effector/effector/src/content/docs/en/guides/testing.md

 ### Custom effect handlers

-But this test has a problem - it uses real backend api.
-But since this is an unit test, we should mock this request somehow.
+But this test has a problem — it uses real backend api.
+But since this is a unit test, we should mock this request somehow.

 We can provide custom handler via `fork` configuration.